athomasoriginal/dotfiles/README.md

 **8.  .macOS paths**

+Please take a look at `~dotfiles/.macOS`.
+This is a file that configures your mac.
+Not sure what this means?
+Well, you know how when you get a mac you have to make decisions like the sensitivty level of your trackpad, or your display settings?
+Turns out you can automate this setup.
+This file is going to automate these things for you.

-please take a look at `~dotfiles/.macOS`.
-This file has preferences that I prefer to use to configure my mac.
-In specific, you may want to take a look at the following and decide if they are good for you or not:
+With this in mind, these are preferences for how I like to work with my mac.
+Most are pretty good, but I feel that you want to specifically decide if the following are good for you:

 * section - iterm2
   * This is going to tell iterm2 to use the preferences I have setup in these dotfiles.
 If you do not want them, comment this line out.